Quickstart: Use Ruby to query an Azure SQL database

-This quickstart demonstrates how to use Ruby to create a program to connect to an Azure SQL database and use Transact-SQL statements to query data.
+This quickstart demonstrates how to use Ruby to connect to an Azure SQL database and query data with Transact-SQL statements.

-To complete this quickstart, make sure you have the following prerequisites:
+To complete this quickstart, you need the following prerequisites:

 An Azure SQL database.
 You can use one of these quickstarts to create and then configure a database in Azure SQL Database:

-Get the connection information needed to connect to the Azure SQL database.
-You will need the fully qualified server name, database name, and login information in the next procedures.
+Get the connection information you need to connect to the Azure SQL database.
+You'll need the fully qualified server name or host name, database name, and login information for the upcoming procedures.

-In your favorite text editor, create a new file, sqltest.rb
+In a text or code editor, create a new file named sqltest.rb.

 Run the code

-At the command prompt, run the following commands:
+At a command prompt, run the following command:

-Verify that the top 20 rows are returned and then close the application window.
+Verify that the top 20 Category/Product rows from your database are returned.